Parakoopa/riptide-magento2-performance/README.md

 Under MacOS install it via ``brew install gnu-time``.
 Under Arch run ``pacman -Sy time``.
 The builtin Bash/Zsh ``time`` commands will NOT work.

+Docker is required for both scripts.
+Also the URL of the Riptide Proxy and/or the local web-server must be resolvable with DNS (Hosts entries are not enough).

 Tasks
 -----